arlo397/GuardianAI/README.md

 - Note for developers: If you make edits to any of the contaner source files (i.e, `worker.py` or `app.py`), you can redeploy the containers by simply running: `docker-compose up --build  <edited_image>` rather than executing `docker-copmpose down` followed by `docker-compose up --build -d` again.

-Once you have ensured that the microservice is up and running, you can access the application via `curl` commands listed below.
+Once you have ensured that the microservice is up and running, you can access the application via `curl` commands listed below locally.

 #### Instructions for Deploying Application on Kubernetes Cluster
 To deploy the containerized application onto the Kubernetes cluster, create the following deployments.